How We Disappeared

-Born to a traditional Chinese family, she was regarded from day one not as her own person but as a signifier of other, better things to come.
+Born a girl to a traditional Chinese family, she was regarded from day one not as her own person but as a signifier of other, better things to come.
 Her name in Chinese literally means "looking forward to a younger brother".

 When the Japanese occupy Singapore in 1942, 17-year-old Wang Di is taken from her family, renamed Fujiko and imprisoned in a black-and-white bungalow with other girls.
 There, they are forced to sexually service Japanese soldiers every day.

 In 2000, Wang Di is 75.
 Her husband, whom she called the Old One because of their 18-year age difference, has just died.
 She has had to leave the flat she shared with him for 40 years and move to a new estate, where the neighbours ostracise her because she collects cardboard for a living.